 Active listening looks like someone who is silent while the other is speaking—no interrupting!
 Other practices in active listening can also look like repeating back something that they said (often word for word, or by summarizing).
 Give the other person some words of understanding.
 “I absolutely understand how you would be frustrated in that situation.”

-Making your own assumptions, trying to fix the other person, or giving unsolicited advice are NOT allowed!
+Making your own assumptions, trying to fix the other person, or giving unsolicited advice are not part of unconditional love.

 Feeling jealous is a part of human nature.
 But it gets in the way of us having the deepest, most meaningful relationships we can have.
-It’s common for a person to feel jealous when their SO spends a lot of time with their friends.
+It’s common for a person to feel jealous within romantic relationships.
 It’s also common for a mother or father to feel jealous when a child prefers the other parent, or even when the child loves their grandparents’ house so much they don’t want to leave!

 But these experiences are natural.
 It is normal for someone in a relationship to still want to spend time with their friends.
 And it is normal for a child to need their mother, or father, or grandparents at different phases of their lives.